bwlewis/crosstool/README.md

 # uiwidgets: Generic HTML User Interface Widgets for Crosstalk

-A basic user-interface control widget for crosstalk applications.
-The widget uses crosstalk to mimic some of the basic UI widgets in shiny.
-This is either an abomination or a cheap trick, or maybe both.
+A generic HTML control widget for crosstalk applications.
+Create widgets that send control information ("transmitter"), for example from sliders or other HTML elements.
+Or widgets that receive information from crosstalk apps ("receiver").
+Both of those applications use uni-directional communication unlike most other crosstalk widgets.
+Or transceive and optionally transcode key information from one crosstalk group to another ("transceiver").

 See https://rstudio.github.io/crosstalk/ for details on crosstalk.

-This prototype defines two ridiculously barebones generic widget classes: transmitter and receiver.
+This prototype defines three ridiculously barebones generic widget classes: transmitter, receiver, and transceiver.
 Unlike typical crosstalk widgets, these widgets are generally _uni-directional_, either transmitting or receiving data, respectively, on the crosstalk selection interface.
+"Transceiver" widgets use two one-sided communication channels, one for each crosstalk group.

 The widget is intended as prototype for generic user-interface control elements, similar to the control widgets available in shiny.
 They can be used with other crosstalk-enabled widgets that can benefit from external user-interface controls.

-This is a crude prototype!
+This is a crude, wacky prototype!

 ## A Dumb Example